-By Tara Marshall, legal marketing and business development professional
+By Tara Marshall-Hill, legal marketing and business development professional

 During the COVID-19 pandemic, the buying-selling regime within corporations worldwide is undergoing a massive shift as both buyers and sellers adjust to new realities.
 As many law firms are already redesigning themselves across virtually all functions in response to the pandemic, the time is right for firms to also rethink their internal sales process and sales culture.